-Happy Game of Thrones Day guys!
-I expect most of you have seen the first episode of season 7 by now, while I’m over here in the UK, sat on the train home completely on edge, with my music turned up as loud as I can bear it so I don’t overhear any spoilers.
-You’ve already seen it three times haven’t you – the struggle is real!
+I expect most of you have seen the first episode of season 7 by now, whilst I’m over here in the UK, sat on the train home, completely on edge, with my music turned up as loud as I can bear so I don’t overhear any spoilers.
+You’ve already seen it three times, haven’t you? – the struggle is real!

 It looks like ‘No Social Media Mondays’ have returned for the foreseeable future!
 Though this leaves me with the quandary – what the hell am I meant to do on Mondays now?

-Well, if in doubt, plan a trip somewhere new – which is something I seem to do incredibly well.
+Well, if in doubt, plan a trip somewhere shiny and new – which is something I seem to do incredibly well, might I add.
 But not just any trip – a Game of Thrones trip!

-While interior sets from the Game of Thrones series are predominantly built and filmed at Paint Hall studios based in Belfast, Northern Ireland, the majority of sets are actually shot in various countries around the world at real-life locations.
-So here are 5 countries you can actually visit if you’re as obsessed with the series as I am.
+While interior sets from the Game of Thrones series were built and filmed at Paint Hall studios based in Belfast, Northern Ireland, most sets are actually shot in various countries around the world at real-life locations.
+So here are 5 countries you can visit if you’re as obsessed with the series as I am.

 Most of the on-location shooting for Game of Thrones occurs in Northern Ireland because it’s close to the series’ studio.
-With a variety of different landscapes and geography, cool temperatures, and a vast selection of vegetation, it’s a very diverse country, which is perfect for many different areas of Westerns, most notably the Stormlands, Iron Islands, Winterfell, and the River lands – so basically any part of the seven kingdoms with crappy weather.
+With a variety of different landscapes and geography, cool temperatures, and a vast selection of vegetation, it’s a very diverse country, which is perfect for many different areas of Westeros, most notably the Stormlands, Iron Islands, Winterfell, and the River Lands – so basically any part of the seven kingdoms with shitty weather.

 A large chunk of filming takes place in the east, around County Antrim and County Down, with one of the main locations of the entire series being a 800 acre National Trust property called Castle Ward which doubles up as Winterfell.
 The tower and courtyard of the castle fill in for the ancestral home of the Starks, whilst the grounds are used as army camp scenes throughout the series.

-Further north, a small village called Ballintoy is used for the exterior shots of Pyke, while Murlough Bay can be seen when Theon Greyjoy and his sister ride towards their home on the Iron Islands in that memorable scene from season 3.
-Dragonstone can also be found close by, at a seven mile beach called Downhill Strand – one of the longest in Northern Ireland.
+Further north, a small village called Ballintoy is used for the exterior shots of Pyke, while Murlough Bay can be seen when Theon Greyjoy and his sister ride towards their home on the Iron Islands, in that rather memorable scene from season 3.
+Dragonstone can also be found close by at a seven mile beach called Downhill Strand – one of the longest in Northern Ireland.
 This was the beach where Stannis Baratheon made camp, burning statues of the seven.
-It will also be used by Deanerys when she finally reaches Westeros.
+It will also be used by Daenerys when she finally reaches Westeros.

-As an incredibly mild country, Malta was used in season 1 of Game of Thrones for the warmer parts of Westeros; such as King’s Landing and Pentos.
-Production was mainly centered around a fortified city in the centre of Malta called Mdina , which doubled as the Red Keep.
+As an incredibly mild country, Malta was used in season 1 of Game of Thrones for the warmer parts of Westeros, such as King’s Landing and Pentos.
+Production was mainly centred around a fortified city in the centre of Malta called Mdina, which doubled as the Red Keep.
 Its gates can be seen when Catelyn Stark and Rodrik enter King’s Landing looking for Ned, and the Piazza Mesquita was used as the location of Littlefinger’s brothel.

 Further north, on the island of Gozo, there used to be a coastal rock formation called the Azure Window which was used as the site of the Dothraki wedding between Daenerys and Drogo in Pentos.
 Unfortunately, as of early 2017, the arch is no more, as it collapsed into the sea due to stormy weather, but you can still visit Fort Manoel, home to the Great Sept of Bealor where Ned Stark was executed, and Fort St Angelo, which holds the dungeon where Arya came across the Dragon skulls.